-December 31, I,
+As of December 31,

-2022 2021
+2023 2022

 Deferred tax assets:

-Net operating loss carryforwards \$ 5,374 \$ 7,247
+Net operating loss carryforwards \$ 5,846 \$ 5,374

-Research and AMT credits 3,742 3,365
+Research and AMT credits 3,937 3,742

-Stock based compensation 1,891 1,360
+Stock based compensation 1,831 1,891

-Lease liability 611 746
+Lease liability 383 611

-Section 174 R&D Capitalization 2,319
+Section 174 R&D Capitalization 4,159 2,319

-Accrued and other 1,100 506
+Accrued and other 760 1,100

-15,037 13,224
+16,916 15,037

-Less valuation allowance (11,884) (9,452)
+Less valuation allowance (14,578) (11,884)

-Deferred tax assets, net of allowance 3,153 3,772
+Deferred tax assets, net of allowance 2,338 3,153

 Deferred tax liabilities:

-Fixed assets (520) (449)
+Fixed assets (501) (520)

-Goodwill (418) (349)
+Goodwill (468) (418)

-Right-of-use asset (556) (676)
+Right-of-use asset (340) (556)

-Intangible asset (1,798) (2,407)
+Intangible asset (1,180) (1,798)

-Deferred tax liabilities (3,292) (3,881)
+Deferred tax liabilities (2,489) (3,292)

-Total deferred tax liabilities \$ (139) \$ (109)
+Total deferred tax liabilities \$ (151) \$ (139)

 We have established a valuation allowance against our net deferred tax assets due to the uncertainty surrounding the realization of such assets.
 The Company periodically evaluates the recoverability of the deferred tax assets.
 At such time it is determined that it is more likely than not that deferred assets are realizable, the valuation allowance will be reduced.
-The Company has recorded a valuation allowance of \$11.9 million as of December 31, 2022 as it does not believe it is more likely than not that certain deferred tax assets will be realized due to the recent history of both pre-tax book income and losses, the lack of taxable income available in carryback periods or feasible taxplanning strategies, the limited existing taxable temporary differences, and the subjective nature of forecasting future taxable income into the future.
-We increased our valuation allowance by approximately \$2.4 million during the year ended December 31, 2022.
+The Company has recorded a valuation allowance of \$14.6 million as of December 31, 2023 as it does not believe it is more likely than not that certain deferred tax assets will be realized due to the recent history of both pre-tax book income and losses, the lack of taxable income available in carryback periods or feasible tax-planning strategies, the limited existing taxable temporary differences, and the subjective nature of forecasting future taxable income into the future.
+The Company increased its valuation allowance by approximately \$2.7 million during the year ended December 31, 2023.

-At December 31, 2022 the Company had federal and state tax loss carryforwards of approximately \$21.6 million, and \$9.6 million, respectively.
-The federal loss generated post 2018 of \$10.2 million will carryforward indefinitely and be available to offset up to 80% of future taxable income each year.
+At December 31, 2023 the Company had federal and state tax loss carryforwards of approximately \$23.2 million, and \$11.5 million, respectively.
+The federal loss generated post 2018 of \$11.9 million will carryforward indefinitely and be available to offset up to 80% of future taxable income each year.
 The remaining federal and state net operating loss carryforwards begin to expire in 2029 and 2026, respectively, if unused.

-At December 31, 2022 the Company had federal and state tax credit carryforwards of approximately \$2.0 million, and \$1.7 million, respectively, after reduction for uncertain tax positions.
-The federal credits will begin to expire in 2026, if unused, and the state credits carryforwards indefinitely.
+At December 31, 2023 the Company had federal and state tax credit carryforwards of approximately \$2.1 million, and \$1.8 million, respectively, after reduction for uncertain tax positions.
+The federal credits will begin to expire in 2026, if unused, and the California credits carryforwards indefinitely.
+The other states credits will begin to expire in 2032.

 The Internal Revenue Code (IRC) Sections 382 and 383 limit annual use of NOL and research and development credit carryforwards in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
-The Company completed an ownership change analysis and there is no ownership change in 2022.
+The Company has completed an ownership change analysis through December 31, 2022 and determined that there were no ownership changes in 2023.
 If a requisite ownership change occurs, the amount of remaining tax attribute carryforwards available to offset taxable income and income tax expense in future years may be restricted or eliminated.
 If eliminated, the related asset would be removed from deferred tax assets with a corresponding reduction in the valuation allowance.
 Due to the existence of the valuation allowance, limitations created by future ownership changes, if any, will not impact the Company's effective tax rate.